Crystal-SDS/controller/README.md

 Then, you will have a Virtual Machine with all that you need to start the Django server.
 To connect to this machine you only need to run the command `vagrant ssh`.
 The folder sds_controller are synchronized between your machine and the Virtual Machine, so you can develop the code in your local machine with your prefer IDE, and run the project in the Virtual Machine.

 You can start the server using the command into the source folder (src/sds_controller): ´python manage.py runserver 0.0.0.0:8000´.
 After that the server start, and if you prefer to call the SDS controller for your machine the port to use is `18000`.
-For intance to call to list the storlets from your machine the url will be: localhost:18000/storlets. *We have in the TODO list to configure vagrant and puppet to do a deploy of the SDS Controller in Apache each time that starts the Virtual Machine.*
+For instance to call to list the storlets from your machine the url will be: localhost:18000/storlets. *We have in the TODO list to configure vagrant and puppet to do a deploy of the SDS Controller in Apache each time that starts the Virtual Machine.*

 # Future Work